"Someone heard us?" Saché's voice dropped down to a whisper. The grenades can be stopped, she reminded herself. We can hold out here if we need to.

 Indeed, only a few seconds after Briné hit the ground Yané appeared in the window, and everyone helped her down.
 Saché grabbed her arm, and said, "Don't do that again."
 But there was no time to elaborate.
 "Everyone down this way."
 She led them to their right, towards the outskirts of the city.

-After three blocks, she found what she was looking for: the vehicles.
-Guarded by battle droids, they loomed teasingly in reach.
+After three blocks, she found what she was looking for.
+Guarded by battle droids, a whole row of vehicles loomed teasingly in reach.
 There was an open-air speeder, just big enough to hold them all, at their end.
 The question was if they could get to it, get into it, and get away in it, without being shot down.

 When the Neimodian first appeared, Saché thought they were dead.
 But as the battle droids turned their attention to him, Saché whispered to Yané, "What's the depth of that small speeder?
 Would be we able to squat in it?"

 "Think so."
-Yané didn't sound at all sure, but it was their only chance.
+Yané didn't sound at all sure, but it was their best chance.

 Saché waited until several droids had walked up to the Neimodian, then whispered, "Don't shoot, just....run!"